Moving In Together? 15 Relationship-Saving Tips From the Experts

 “However detailed you can get about the way things are going to operate, the better,” says Concepcion.
 “This is a huge, necessary conversation, and people need to be on the same page before they cohabitate.”

-5. Do a Test Run.
+5. Do a Test Run Before Officially Moving In Together

-Maybe you and your boyfriend have taken some trips together or spent a weekend binge-watching your favorite movies and enjoying takeout, but that’s not the same as sharing your day-to-day life.
+Maybe you and your partner have taken some trips together or spent a couple weekends binge-watching your favorite movies and enjoying takeout.
+That’s not the same as moving in with your boyfriend or girlfriend and sharing your day-to-day life.

-Live together for a week or two before deciding that moving in with your boyfriend/girlfriend is the right choice.
+Live together for a week or two before deciding that moving in with your boyfriend or girlfriend is the right choice.
 Go into the exercise with the mindset that you’ll each behave as you would in your regular homes.
 This gives you time to get to know each other on a deeper level, and you’ll have time to go through some questions to ask before moving in together officially.

-6. Make Contingency Plans In Case of a Breakup.
+6. Make Contingency Plans in Case of a Breakup

 Nobody wants to talk about breaking up when you’re on the cusp of something exciting like moving in together, but these types of conversations are important.